quangphungntq/abcabc1/README-2.md

 **[⬆ Back to Top](#table-of-contents)**

-### Topic 1
+### A company hosts its application on several Amazon EC2 instances inside a VPC.
+The company creates a dedicated Amazon S3 bucket for each

-A company hosts its application on several Amazon EC2 instances inside a VPC.
-The company creates a dedicated Amazon S3 bucket for each customer to store their relevant information in Amazon S3.
+customer to store their relevant information in Amazon S3.

 The company wants to ensure that the application running on EC2 instances can securely access only the S3 buckets that belong to the